Bill Pilczuk

 William Pilczuk (born September 14, 1971) is an American former competition swimmer and world champion.
 Pilczuk specialized in the 50-meter freestyle, winning medals in the event in the FINA world championships, Pan Pacific Championships, and Pan American Games.

 Pilczuk is a native of Cape May Point, New Jersey.
 He graduated from Lower Cape May Regional High School, as a three-time All-Cape-Atlantic League swimmer, and swam for the Wildwood Crest Dolphins club swimming program.

-Pilczuk was a walk-on at Miami-Dade Community College, where he earned a scholarship his second year.
-After graduating with an AA, he transferred to Auburn University on a "books" athletic scholarship in Auburn, Alabama, where he competed for the Auburn Tigers swimming and diving team from 1991 to 1994.
-During his college career, he earned Academic All-American honors two consecutive years and three NCAA all-American awards.
-He graduated from Auburn with his bachelor's degree, magna cum laude, in 1994, a master's degree in exercise physiology in 1998, and completed the course work for a master's in Sociology.
+Pilczuk was a walk-on at Miami-Dade Community College, where he earned a partial scholarship his second year.
+After graduating with an Associates in Liberal Arts, he transferred to Auburn University on a "books" athletic scholarship in Auburn, Alabama, where he competed for the Auburn Tigers swimming and diving team from 1991 to 1994.
+During his college career, he was a member of the Auburn Tiger's first ever SEC championship team, earned NCAA Academic All-American honors two consecutive years and three NCAA all-American awards.
+He graduated from Auburn with his bachelor's degree, magna cum laude, in 1994, a master's degree in Exercise Physiology in 1998, and completed the course work for a master's in Sociology.

 Pilczuk won a silver medal in the 50-meter freestyle at the 1995 Pan American Games, gold at the 1997 Pan Pacific Championships and bronze at the 1999 Pan Pacific Championships.
-He won the world title in his signature 50-meter freestyle event at the 1998 World Championships, with a time of 22.29 seconds.
+He won the World Championship title in his signature 50-meter freestyle event at the 1998 World Championships, with a time of 22.29 seconds.
 In the process, he defeated Russia's Alexander Popov in what USA Today called the "Upset of the Decade."
-He was also a five-time U.S. national champion, and was a member of the 4x50-meter medley relay world record team in 1996.
-Pilczuk also set the American Record in the 50m freestyle (scm) in 1999 on the lead off of a relay.
+He was also a five-time United States National Champion in the 50m freestyle, was a member of the Auburn University 4x50-short-course-meter medley relay World Record (1:36.69 - M.Andrews 24.77, G.Schmid 26.82, D Hutchinson 23.61, B Pilczuk 21.49) team in 1996.
+Pilczuk also set the American Record in the 50m freestyle (scm) at 21.56, in San Diego, CA, in 1999 on the lead off of a relay.